 These could include:

-The service is based at the Wolverhampton Voluntary Sector Council and we can arrange to meet you at our city centre office, in your own home or somewhere else that you feel comfortable.
+The service is based at the Wolverhampton Voluntary & Community Action.
+We can arrange to meet you at our city centre office, in your own home or somewhere else that you feel comfortable.